Skip to product information

 Wildlife Value: Attracts bees

-White Trillium are long lasting, herbaceous perennials that will add vibrant beauty to any garden for many years to come.
-Pure white flowers bloom in spring.
-In its native habitat you can find it in deciduous forests; but it has been watched by conservationists.
+White Trilliums are long-lasting, herbaceous perennials that will add vibrant beauty to any garden for many years to come.
+Their pure white flowers bloom in spring.
+In its native habitat, you can find them in deciduous forests, but conservationists have been watching them.
 Buy this rare plant to have it in your garden and support the population.

-As a forest floor plant, this plant prefers the shade and to be planted in moist, organic matter rich soil.
-Give the soil around the plant plenty of humus, leaf mold, or compost to mimic the forest floor.
+As a forest floor plant, it prefers shade and should be planted in moist, organic-matter-rich soil.
+To mimic the forest floor, give the soil around the plant plenty of humus, leaf mold, or compost.
 Avoid planting it in waterlogged soils.

 White Trillium and others in this family gets their botanical name from “Tri,” due to its unique pairs: three petals and three leaves.